immutability-io/consul-terraform/README.md

 * IP Tables configuration to allow the Consul gossip traffic on ports 8300, 8301, 8302, 8400
 * An upstart configuration to load consul as soon as networking starts.
-* And nginx.conf to proxy 443 (HTTPS) to the Consul UI on 8500.
+* An nginx.conf to proxy 443 (HTTPS) to the Consul UI on 8500.
+Nginx is configured for basic authentication using an .htpasswd file.
+See [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-password-authentication-with-nginx-on-ubuntu-14-04). htpasswd is installed in the vagrant box, so you can use it to generate your own .htpasswd file.

 This module also creates a security group that allows gossip traffic on the above ports.